bbbrrrkkk/magic-square-game/README.md

 ## Attribution

 - The following guide was used to create the text gradients [link](https://fossheim.io/writing/posts/css-text-gradient/)
-- The following StackOverFlow post was used to help implement the fadeIn and fadeOut functionality of the `container-intro` div: [link](https://stackoverflow.com/questions/12584481/simple-fade-in-fade-out-div-with-jquery-on-click)
+- The following StackOverFlow post was used to help implement the `fadeIn` and `fadeOut` functionality of the `container-intro` div: [link](https://stackoverflow.com/questions/12584481/simple-fade-in-fade-out-div-with-jquery-on-click)
 - Sample code was leveraged from the following CodePen example to create the animated gradient for the title [link](https://codepen.io/bsander/pen/pPpbNm?editors=1100)
-- The following code was used to generate the random values for the difference between the magic square array values: [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#getting_a_random_integer_between_two_values)
+- The following function was used to generate the random values for the value `k` which represents the increment in the magic square array values: [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#getting_a_random_integer_between_two_values)
 - The following paper was used to better understand the algorithm to generate the Magic Square: [link](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/moler/exm/chapters/magic.pdf)
 - The following code examples were used to help create the alert banners that were used for the *hint*, *correct answer* and *wrong answer* messages: [link](https://www.w3schools.com/howto/howto_js_alert.asp)